Signing Flow and MPC Overview

 For the user, this means:

-This is how Surf allows AI to operate at scale, while cryptography guarantees that control and custody never leave the user.
+This is how Surf operates at scale, while cryptography guarantees that control and custody never leave the user.